AssemblyScript/assemblyscript/src/README.md

 npm run bootstrap
 ```

-Uses the AssemblyScript compiler compiled to JavaScript to compile itself to WebAssembly, building to WebAssembly again using itself compiled to WebAssembly.
+Uses the ToilScript compiler compiled to JavaScript to compile itself to WebAssembly, building to WebAssembly again using itself compiled to WebAssembly.
 Builds to `build/`.
 Performs a `git diff` to make sure that both the initial and the final artifacts are the same.
 Note that this builds the compiler as a library, while the `asc` frontend setting it up and feeding it source files is JavaScript for now.

 Running `asc` with the WebAssembly variant: